Play this article

-Install domino from your terminal.
+Install the domino package from your terminal.

 npm install domino --save

-Edit the server.ts file and add the following lines.
-For configuring it create a "document" object and "window" as global.
+Add angular universal in your app. ng add @nguniversal/express-engine Edit the server.ts file and add the following lines.
+To configure it, create a "document" object and a "window" as global.

 const domino = require('domino');